 I’m a master of remembering I have a flight in 3 hours, packing in under 30 minutes, and arriving to the airport barely on time.
 And this is not some quality packing, I must say.
 I once forgot to pack any kind of pants.
 It wasn’t fun trying to find a store in a tiny German town on a Sunday (fast forward – pants not found.
 Yay to hiking wearing a skirt!)

-I do take prepping my iPhone for vacation seriously, but I occasionally miss steps here and there as well.
+I do take preparing iPhone for international travel or a vacation seriously, but I occasionally miss steps here and there as well.
 So, I realized that there has to be a checklist of things that need to be done to your iPhone, iPad, or iPod (or all the above) before a vacation.
 Ideally you will need to set some time aside.
 30-minute packing rule doesn’t work here.
 Let’s get going!

 Make sure your iOS, apps, and browsers are up to date